dddrrreee/cs140e-win19/labs/lab1-blink/lab.md

 Troubleshooting:
   1. `sudo pip install {pyserial,xmodem,serial}`
-  2. If it doesn't find the serial, run `ls -lrt /dev/` after plugging the usb-serial in and see what the last device is.
-  3. If you use a different serial adaptor, you will have to change the code in rpi-install.py to recognize it.
+  2. If you use a different serial adaptor, you will have to change the code in rpi-install.py to recognize it.
 There are some comments to help.

 #### 4. Make sure your r/pi toolchain is working.

+For this class
-You need to compile bare-metal r/pi programs on your computer, which most likely is not a bare-metal r/pi itself.
-Thus we need to set up the tools needed to ``cross-compiler'' r/pi programs on your compiler and produce a r/pi binary.
+you need to compile bare-metal r/pi programs on your computer, which is most likely not a bare-metal r/pi itself.
+Thus we need to set up the tools needed to ``cross-compile'' r/pi programs on your computer and to r/pi binaries.

 Install the toolchain:
    -  For a mac: (http://cs107e.github.io/guides/mac_toolchain/)